toliva/ConnectivityContent/apis/Product-API/05-guides.md

+# Guides
-# Understanding Expedia Lodging Data Model
+## Understanding Expedia Lodging Data Model
 In the Expedia lodging data model, properties, room types and rate plans are stored according to the following hierarchy:
 - Each property has 0 or more room types
 - Each room type has one or more rate plans